George Villiers, 1st Duke of Buckingham: Self-promotion through the arts

 A series of more theatrical depictions heighten Buckingham's self-dramatisation and in certain cases make policy statements as well.
 Two of these are connected with his betrothal to and marriage with Lady Katherine Manners in 1620.
-In Van Dyck's historical painting The Continence of Scipio, Buckingham is clearly recognisable standing at the centre, receiving from Scipio the hand of his captured betrothed.
-A mythical composition commissioned from Van Dyck later commemorates the actual marriage.
+In Anthony van Dyck's historical painting The Continence of Scipio, Buckingham is clearly recognisable standing at the centre, receiving from Scipio the hand of his captured betrothed.
+A mythical composition commissioned from van Dyck later commemorates the actual marriage.
 In contrast to the former painting, this was highly unconventional at the time.
-The couple are pictured all but naked as Venus and Adonis, emphasising heterosexual love and so countering all the rumours of the duke's relations with the king.
+The couple are pictured all but naked as Venus and Adonis, emphasising heterosexual love and so countering all the rumours of the Duke's relations with the King.
 There is a further literary connection since the story is found in Ovid, but the picture again defies convention by hinting at a different, happier ending.

 Buckingham probably met Peter Paul Rubens while conducting the royal marriage negotiations in Paris in 1625 and commissioned two ambitious advertisements of his standing from the painter.
 The first of these was destined for the ceiling of his York House residence and depicts a masque-like theme in which Minerva and Mercury conduct the Duke of Buckingham to the Temple of Virtue (also known as The Apotheosis of the Duke of Buckingham and The Duke of Buckingham Triumphing over Envy and Anger).
-In front of the marble temple to which he is carried upwards are the probable figures of Virtue and Abundance; the three Graces offer the duke a crown of flowers, while Envy seeks to pull him down and a lion challenges him.
+In front of the marble temple to which he is carried upwards are the probable figures of Virtue and Abundance; the three Graces offer the Duke a crown of flowers, while Envy seeks to pull him down and a lion challenges him.
 The picture is an allegory of Buckingham's political aspirations and the forces that he saw as impeding him.
-Though the painting was destroyed in a fire in 1949, it was survived by a preparatory sketch now held in the National Gallery in London and by a copy made by William Etty.
+Though the painting was destroyed in a fire in 1949, it was survived by a preparatory oil sketch now held in the National Gallery in London and by a copy of that sketch made by William Etty.
 Yet another Rubens portrait was rediscovered in 2017, when the painter's preparatory portrait of Buckingham was identified at Pollok House in Scotland.